yonseicasl/Kite/README.md

 ## Kite: Architecture Simulator for RISC-V Instruction Set
-*Kite* is an architecture simulator that models a five-stage pipeline of the RISC-V instruction set.
+*Kite* is an architecture simulator that models a five-stage pipeline based on the RISC-V instruction set.
-The initial version of Kite was developed in 2019 for educational purposes as a part of EEE3530 Computer Architecture.
+The initial version of Kite was developed in 2019 for educational purposes as part of EEE3530 Computer Architecture.
 Kite implements the five-stage pipeline model described in *Computer Organization and Design, RISC-V Edition: The Hardware and Software Interface by D. Patterson and J. Hennessey* ([Link to Amazon](https://www.amazon.com/Computer-Organization-Design-RISC-V-Architecture/dp/0128122757)).
-The objective of Kite is to provide students with an easy-to-use simulation framework and the precise timing model as described in the book.
+The objective of Kite is to provide students with an easy-to-use simulation framework and an accurate timing model, as described in the book.
 It supports most of the basic instructions introduced in the book, such as `add`, `slli`, `ld`, `sd`, and `beq` instructions.
-Students can easily compose RISC-V assembly programs and execute them through the pipeline model for entry-level architecture studies.
+Users can easily compose RISC-V assembly programs and execute them through the pipeline model for entry-level architecture studies.
-Kite implements several basic functionalities in the pipeline mode, including instruction dependency check (i.e., data hazards), pipeline stalls, data forwarding (optional), branch predictions (optional), data cache structures, etc.
+The pipeline model in Kite offers several basic functionalities, including instruction dependency checks (i.e., data hazards), pipeline stalls, data forwarding (optional), branch predictions (optional), data cache structures, etc.

-Kite implements the five-stage pipeline model in C++.
-Since most computer architecture simulators are written in C/C++, it gives students hands-on experience in computer architecture simulations using a simple, easy-to-use framework.
+The five-stage pipeline model in Kite is implemented in C++.
+Its purpose is to help users experience entry-level architecture simulations with a simple, easy-to-use framework.
+As students enter the field of computer architecture (whether in product development or research), they will likely use architecture simulators in their work.
+Most architecture simulators are written in C/C++, as these programming languages are well-suited for interfacing between computer hardware and software.

 \
 **Prerequisite, Download, and Build:**\